Coronavirus – Advice for governing bodies

 We are aware that some RSLs are experiencing difficulty arranging for their accounts to be audited due to the impact of Coronavirus.

 Section 70 of the Housing (Scotland) Act 2010 (the 2010 Act) requires RSLs to provide us with a copy of their accounts and auditor’s report within 6 months of the year end.
-We recognise the very challenging circumstances RSLs are operating in and that RSLs may experience difficulty meeting this statutory timescale due to Coronavirus.
-We have therefore written to the Scottish Government to ask it to extend the timescale for RSLs submitting accounts to us and we will update this guidance when we receive a response.
+To reflect the very challenging circumstances RSLs are operating in and the difficulties RSLs may experience in complying with the statutory timescale, the time period for providing accounts to us has been extended for this financial year from six months to nine months.
+This change was introduced by the Coronavirus (Scotland) (No.2) Act 2020.
+For this financial year RSLs have up to nine months from their year end to submit their audited accounts to us.

 In addition to the requirement to provide us with accounts and auditor’s report, some RSLs have other accounting obligations.
 Charitable RSLs are required to submit their annual accounts to OSCR within 9 months of the year end.
 OSCR has published guidance for charities on the impact of Coronavirus including on their accounting obligations, you can read the OSCR guidance here.